Vacancies

 Introduction:

-Acoustics and audio research has been conducted at Salford University for over 60 years.
+Acoustics and audio research has been conducted at University of Salford for over 60 years.
 It is funded by research councils, national and international government bodies, and industry.
 Our research has fed into products that companies make and sell worldwide, as well as regulations and standards used in the UK, Europe and internationally.
 We currently have about twenty research active staff and a lively community of PhD students.
 Staff and students have won numerous awards for their research.

 We have world-class acoustics laboratories: listening rooms, reverberation rooms, anechoic chambers, an accredited calibration laboratory and state of the art equipment and instrumentation.
 Through the laboratories we are able to bring much of our fundamental research into real life applications.
 The Acoustics Research Centre is the primary partner for Acoustics research in the BBC Audio Research Partnership.